Big thanks to Julie L. Parenteau for offering to write about how to use the Re-entry Roadmap workbook with returnees!

 Convincing students to take time away from their busy academic and social calendars to reflect on their study abroad experience can be a trying task.
 However, the importance of taking the time to identify the coping strategies that they are using shouldn’t be overlooked.

 For instance, advisors could initiate a conversation on the topic by encouraging students to think about the strategies they use to cope with exams.
 Do they sleep less?
 Run more?
 Eat less/more?
-Then, using the guide on pages 44-45 of the Relaunch Roadmap, encourage students to consider how they might be coping with re-entry.
+Then, using the guide in the Re-entry Roadmap, encourage students to consider how they might be coping with re-entry.

 Stopping and reflecting on their feelings in a supportive environment of peers may reveal that they are struggling more than they want to admit while others may be quite content with their adjustment.
 Whichever the case, be sure to have a support team in place before the meeting so that anyone needing extra help has it.